IgniteUI/indigo-design-docfx/en/patterns/pricing-plan.md

 # Pricing Table

-Use the Pricing Plan Symbol as presets to display different pricing plans for a product or a subscription.
-Each Pricing Plan includes plan name, subtitle, price, list of features included or not included and call-to-action button.
-The Pricing Plan Symbol has two variations - featured and not featured.
+Use the Pricing Table Pattern to display an offering for a product or a subscription.
+It comes in Featured and Not Featured presets including header, price, list of features included or not included and call-to-action button.

 <img class="responsive-img" src="../images/pricing_plan.png" srcset="../images/pricing_plan@2x.png 2x" />